Study, professional and special leave

 • Special leave is a statutory entitlement and is used in exceptional circumstances.
 It may be granted under certain circumstances only and whether this will be with or without pay will be a matter for negotiation with the employer.

-Study and professional leave for junior doctors
+Study and professional leave for SAS Doctors

 • research